 - How to get an FHA loan.

 An FHA loan is a government-backed mortgage with less rigorous financial requirements for homebuyers than conventional loans.
-Through an FHA loan, buyers can potentially qualify for a home loan with a lower credit score than would normally be required.[2]
+Through an FHA loan, buyers can potentially qualify for a home loan with a lower credit score and a lower down payment than what would normally be required for other loan types (like a conventional loan).[2]

 “Government-backed” means that the federal government insures the loan.
 This insurance protects the lender in case the borrower defaults on the loan.
 So, government-backed loans are less risky for lenders, which allows them to relax their qualification criteria and extend loans to those who might not qualify for a conventional loan.